The Meeting Planner’s Guide to Unique Venues in Asheville

 From grand estates to outdoor escapes, Asheville has no shortage of incredible venues for conference and meeting planners looking to create an exceptional off-site event.
 Whether you’re a planner who has visited many times, or you’re considering Asheville for your next meeting, this is your inside scoop to some of our city’s best and most memorable venues

 Need some assistance choosing the best venue for your group?
-The sales team at the Explore Asheville CVB is your best resource for the latest news on new hotels and event venues, and should be your first point of contact when researching options for your meeting.
-Our local insiders will assist in submitting your meeting’s RFP to the hotels that fit your criteria, coordinating your site visits and identifying unique Asheville experiences for your meeting.
+The sales team at Explore Asheville is your best resource for the latest news on new hotels and event venues and your first point of contact when researching options for your meeting.
+Our local insiders will assist in submitting your meeting’s RFP to hotels that fit your criteria, coordinating your site visits and identifying unique Asheville experiences for your meeting.
 Any meeting planner who submits an RFP to Explore Asheville is also eligible for exclusive services.